nobutoba/harmonyzku/background_assignment/submission.md

 1. Pre-voting period.
     Starts as soon as the contract is deployed on the blockchain and ends after 3 minutes.
 In this period:
-    - Chairperson can give rights to vote.
+    - Chairperson MAY give rights to vote.
     - People MAY NOT vote or delegate.
 2. Voting period.
    Starts as soon as the announcement period ends (thus 3 minutes after the deployment) and ends after 5 minutes (thus 8 minutes after the deployment).
-   - People can vote or delegate.
+   - People MAY vote or delegate.
    - Chaiperson MAY NOT give rights to vote.
 3. Post-voting period.
 Starts as soon as the voting period ends.
    - People MAY NOT vote or delegate.